Bay State Remodeling

 The Post-Demolition Review & Decision Gate

-After the Post-Demolition Review, the Execution Phase (Dependency-Driven) begins.
+The Execution Phase (Dependency-Driven) then begins.
 Construction moves forward according to your contract and any approved change orders.
 Every trade and every service item is carefully sequenced — work only begins on each phase once the necessary materials and prior steps are in place.

-• —Regular progress updates from your dedicated Operations Coordinator
+• —Regular progress updates from your dedicated Bay State Remodeling project manager

-• —All work performed by licensed tradespeople — plumbers, electricians, HVAC technicians
+• —All work performed by licensed tradespeople — plumbers, electricians, HVAC technicians, structural framers

-• —Rough inspections coordinated with the local building department at the correct milestone
+• —Rough inspections (Permits & Inspections) coordinated with the local building department at the correct milestone

-• —All materials procured through Payment-Triggered Ordering before each phase begins
+• —All Client Selections procured through Payment-Triggered Ordering before each phase begins

-• —Substantial Completion Walkthrough when project nears completion — punch list identified together
+• —Substantial Completion Walkthrough with client when project nears completion — punch list identified

-• —Punch List Completion before the Final Completion Walkthrough
+• —Punch List Completion before Final Completion Walkthrough

 Chapter 13 — Completion Phase